magento/merchdocs/src/cms/media-gallery.md

 _Media Gallery grid_

 {:.bs-callout-info}
-Product Gallery images from the `Images and Videos` product section are not managed by the New Media Gallery.
-Only images, which are used in the `Content` product section fields, are displayed and filtered in the New Media Gallery.
+Product Gallery images added to the [_Images and Videos_ product section]({% linkcatalog/product-image-upload.md %}) are not managed by the New Media Gallery.
+Only images used in the _Content_ product section fields are displayed and filtered in the New Media Gallery.

 ## Enable the new Media Gallery